dbt-labs/jaffle-shop-generator/README.md

 # 🥪 Jaffle Shop Generator 🏭

+> ![NOTE]
+> This is not an official dbt Labs project.
+It is maintained on a volunteer basis by dbt Labs employeeswho are passionate about analytics engineering, the dbt Community, and jaffles, and feel that generating datasets for learning and practicing is important.
+Please understand it's a work in progress and not supported in the same way as dbt itself.

 The Jaffle Shop Generator or `jafgen` is a simple command line tool for generating synthetic datasets suitable for analytics engineering practice or demonstrations.
 The data is generated in CSV format and is designed to be used with a relational database.
 It follows a simple schema, with tables for:

-- Customers
+- Customers (who place Orders)
-- Orders from those Customers
+- Orders (from those Customers)
-- Products
+- Products (the food and beverages the Orders contain)
-- Order Items of those Products
+- Order Items (of those Products)
-- Supplies needed for those Products
+- Supplies (needed for making those Products)
-- Store Locations
+- Stores (where the Orders are placed and fulfilled)

 It uses some straightforward math to create seasonality and trends in the data, for instance weekends being less busy than weekdays, customers having certain preferences, and new store locations opening over time.
 We plan to add more data types and complexity as the codebase evolves.